Skip to main content

 1964 Morrison Homes Pleasanton Valley advertisement showing children on hay bales while their father naps, promoting country living near Oakland.

-From an August 1964 issue of the Oakland Tribune, Morrison Homes sold Pleasanton Valley as a return to country living without sacrificing Bay Area convenience.
+August 1964 Oakland Tribune ad, Morrison Homes sold Pleasanton Valley as a return to country living without sacrificing Bay Area convenience.
 In a playful scene staged atop hay bales, one boy hushes another while dad naps nearby — a reminder that open space, quiet streets, and room to breathe were becoming part of the suburban dream.
 The promise was simple: rural comfort just 35 minutes from Oakland.

 Pleasanton Valley was marketed as an escape from the increasingly crowded East Bay.
 Advertisements promised clean air, quiet streets, and the feeling of country living without sacrificing access to Oakland or San Francisco.
 In the mid-1960s, that balance became a powerful selling point.